mokkadroid/42-cursus-static-lib/README.md

 # 42-cursus-static-lib

 ## Introduction
-Static library composed out of functions from the Standard C Library with my own code implementation.
+Static library composed out of functions from the Standard C Library with my own code implementation as well as others.

 ## Functions
 ### ctype.h